HinaChoudhry/catcafe/README.md

 The aim of the navbar is to navigate the website and to be able to visit the different pages with ease.
 There are five links in the navbar which link to the

--Homepage
+- Homepage
--Meet the cats (gallery)
+- Meet the cats (gallery)
--Menu
+- Menu
--Contact page
+- Contact page
--FAQ
+- FAQ

 The navbar collapses into a hamburger menu when resized to the tablet and mobile viewports.